ThomasRabn/ece-web-labs/README.md

 - #### Avatar

   The first time,you login you are redirected to the register page.
-On this page you can choose your avatar.
+On this page you can choose your avatar and your username.
 This avatar must have a `.png` type with a `maximum size of 1 MB`.
-You will also have the oppportunitie to modify this avatar later on the setting page.
+You will also have the oppportunitie to modify this avatar later on the settings page.
-  The Setting page give you the opportunities to test some existing avatar or upload on other one with a drag and drop feature, with the same constraints given in the register page.
+  The Settings page give you the opportunities to test some existing avatar or upload on other one with a drag and drop feature, with the same constraints given in the register page.

 ## Bonus

-*place your comments*
+- ### Register Page

+  It might not really be a bonus, but we implemented a `Register page` that popup when opening the website for the first time.
+It actually popups when the user does not have an account in the database.
+On this page, the user can chose his **unique** username and a personalized profile avatar.
+If the picture is too big, it will open a `SnackBar` that will tell you that the file cannot be proceeded by the application.